LandRegistry/conceptual-services/README.md

 - permission to do something, that needs information about property - an owner or someone with a right getting permission, or giving another person access
 - geospatial ideas - what could a geostpatial register do / allow?
 - digital casework - if public services changed how would casework change to also suppoert that / work in the future
+- services other people or depts might make, that use data we hold

 this is a lightweight app, to show the main idea or ideas, if you have another prototype with more information, link to that.

 ## How to contribute

-If you work on conceptualising what could be a truly digital vision - without current constraints.
+If you work on conceptualising what could be a truly digital vision - without current constraints - add it.
 I.e. what would a service be like now, if starting from sratch.

 ### 1. Add your images

-Each conceptaul service has it's own numbered folder in '/exemplar'.
+Each conceptual service has it's own numbered folder in '/exemplar'.
 Drop all your images into the 'images' subfolder (1024px wide is best).
+Do remember so much is mobile these days, so lets show mobile apps/views too

 ### 2. Update the data file